-AccessMedicine (McGraw Hill) - Online resource that provides students, residents, clinicians, researchers, and all health professionals with access to more than 60 medical titles, updated content, thousands of images and illustrations, interactive self-assessment, case files, diagnostic tools, a comprehensive search platform, and the ability to download content to a mobile device.
-There are additional supplementary text and test materials available to TUC Faculty.
-Please contact the Electronic Resources Librarian for access.
-Has mobile App see Mobile Resources guide for more information.
+AccessMedicine (McGraw Hill) - This online resource provides students, residents, clinicians, researchers, and all health professionals with access to more than 60 medical titles, updated content, thousands of images and illustrations, interactive self-assessment, case files, diagnostic tools, a comprehensive search platform, and the ability to download content to a mobile device.
+For mobile app information, please see our Mobile Resources guide.

 AccessMedicine Case Files Collection (McGraw Hill) - Offers the best-selling Case Files® content in an interactive format.
 Updated regularly, this comprehensive case collection helps students learn and apply basic science and clinical medicine concepts in the context of realistic patient cases.

 AccessPharmacy (McGraw Hill) - A comprehensive, content-rich online pharmacy resource that allows users to explore leading pharmacy references, search curriculum topics, and research drugs and supplements.
 Also contains multimedia, case files, interactive self-assessment, and NAPLEX review.
-There are additional supplementary text and test materials available to TUC Faculty; contact the Electronic Resources Librarian for access.
 There is also a mobile app; see Mobile Resources Guide for more information.